Full reference guide for TBL (Tele Bot Lang)

 All template rendering methods have access to multiple data sources:

-// Webhook URL: /webhook/showProfile?section=settings&view=compact
+// Webapp URL: /webapp/showProfile?section=settings&view=compact

 res.render("profile-template.html", {